GrzegorzAdamiec2023/Cpp-random-forest-classifier/README.md

 You will also receive basic information about the training process (e.g. fitting time).

 # Train dataset requirements
-Because GitHub doesn't allow sending large files, please attach the `features_train.csv` and `labels_train.csv` files to the root directory of this repository before launching the project.
+Because GitHub doesn't allow sending large files, please attach the `features_train.csv` and `labels_train_one.csv` files to the root directory of this repository before launching the project.
 The `features_train.csv` file should have the same format as the input CSV file.
 You can find the Fashion MNIST dataset [here](https://www.kaggle.com/datasets/zalando-research/fashionmnist).